 If you’ve seen my previous posts from the last couple of weeks, you’ll know that I’m a huge fan of the show Unique Eats.
 The show goes around the States and highlights unique foods from various restaurants.
 I’m not ashamed to admit that I get a lot of inspiration from the show, including this fruit focaccia.
 This breakfast pastry is from SoNo Bakery in New York; a savory bread turned sweet with the addition of fruit.
 When I looked at the recipe, I realized that the fruit was actually dried fruit rather than fresh.
-I imagined a focaccia studded with beautiful berries, so I sought after a recipe and found a great one provided by the chef of Little Dom’s.
-I’ve never been to the restaurant in Los Feliz, but after trying their recipe I believe it’s time for a visit!
+I imagined focaccia studded with beautiful berries, so I took my focaccia recipe and turned it into a sweet version with fresh fruit.
+Just what I was looking for!

 **Helpful tips and common mistakes

-When preparing the dough, I had to add an additional 1/3 cup water.
-I found that 1/4 cup water was just not enough for the 4 cups of flour.
-Add 1 tbsp of water at a time after the initial amount until the dough comes together.
+When preparing the dough, you may need to adjust the amount of water depending on the temperature of your house.
+If the dough appears dry, add 1 tbsp of water at a time after the initial amount until the dough comes together.

 When adding the fruit, add a liberal amount since the bread will rise and spread in the oven.
-If you want a sweeter focaccia, sprinkle more sugar.
-I chose raspberries, blackberries and blueberries but peaches, strawberries, figs, and nectarines would all work beautifully.
+If you want sweeter focaccia, sprinkle more sugar.
+I chose raspberries, blackberries, and blueberries but peaches, strawberries, figs, and nectarines would all work beautifully.

-Shortly after it’s baked, the fruit focaccia are ready to be devoured!
-Not only are these pastries beautiful to look at, they’re delicious too.
-Not too sweet with a slight savory element from the rosemary, the fruit focaccia are great when served warm.
+Shortly after it’s baked, the fruit focaccia is ready to be devoured!
+Not only are these pastries beautiful to look at, but they’re also delicious too.
+Not too sweet with a slight savory element from the rosemary, the fruit focaccia is great when served warm.
 My favorite part?
 The caramelized sugar that drips to the bottom of the pastries – just too good!